The

 by thy error, it is a mere show amidst the great void of

-Brahma, wherefore thou shoudst[**shouldst] fix the sight on its true aspect
+Brahma, wherefore thou shoudst[**shouldst] fix the sight

 of vacuity (which is the real form of Brahma).